Week 14 — Molding and casting

 AB resin materials used in group comparison.

-Before mixing I now write down geometry (flex vs rigid), target finish, and the failure I expect first (bubbles, soft cure, stuck master).
-That checklist came straight from the group comparison and saved me from skipping the PLA/silicone spot test on my own mold.
+Before mixing I now write down geometry (flex vs rigid), target finish, and the failure I expect first: bubbles, soft cure, or a stuck master.
+That checklist came from the group comparison and kept me from skipping the PLA/silicone spot test on my own mold.

 • Pilot cast on scrap geometry before the real master.